Why Does THIS Keep Coming Back and How to STOP it

 Understanding the Problem

 Mold in your toilet typically thrives in the internal cavity around the rim, where water flushes through.
 When you flush, a burst of water travels around this cavity and exits through jets positioned around the rim.

 Mold can reside in these hidden areas, making it difficult to remove through standard cleaning methods.

 Why Mold Keeps Returning

 The mold keeps coming back because it’s living inside the internal cavity, an area not easily reached with regular cleaning.
 When you flush, the mold is continuously exposed to moisture, creating an ideal environment for its persistence.
+The key to solving this issue lies in treating the area inside the rim where the mold is growing.

 Effective Treatment Method